 - Annual Information Statements

 - financial reports

 The Charity Passport also includes financial information for all charities that have submitted an Annual Information Statement from 2014 onwards.
 Some information featured in the Charity Passport can also be accessed at data.gov.au.

 Privacy and security of information

 Information available through the Charity Passport is securely stored and made available only to authorised government agencies.
-The integrity of the data held by the ACNC is also protected by a number of laws and administrative processes.
+The integrity of the data held by the ACNC is also protected by legislation and administrative processes.

 The ACNC can provide Charity Passport access to another Australian government agency for the purposes of the ACNC Act, such as reducing unnecessary regulatory obligations.